-By Nancy A Shenker on December 4, 2019
+By Nancy A. Shenker

-This article on gift-giving laws and policies is brought to you by Nancy A Shenker, CEO of theONswitch marketing.
+This article on gift-giving laws and policies is brought to you by Nancy A. Shenker, CEO of theONswitch marketing.

 “I can’t accept that.”